SDM-TIB/Graph-Factorization/README.md

 # Graph-Factorization
-Graph Factorization project creates compact representations of RDF graphs by reducing the number of frequent star patterns in the RDF graphs.
-In factorized representations of RDF graphs number of RDF triples is reduced while preserving the knowledge encoded in the data.
+Graph Factorization project creates compact representations of RDF graphs by reducing the number of frequent star patterns (FSP) in the RDF graphs.
+In factorized representations of RDF graphs the number of RDF triples is reduced while preserving the knowledge encoded in the data.
+Graph factorization project requires a class and a set of corresponding properties, involved in frequent star patterns, to perform factorization. *EFSP* and *GFSP* perform FSP detection by identifying classes and properties involved in frequent star patterns.
+Running this project requires following steps:

+1. Configuration
+2. FSP Detection
+3. Factorization

 ## Create Maven Package